 NOTE: In our experience, the expression results are more consistent when injecting inside the cell and discarding the injections that may not be clearly inside the cell.
 We aim for one-cell stage embryos because of the variability of volume injection per cell when injecting 2-16 cell stage embryos.
 An option would be to separate the one-cell stage injections from batches of later injections, in case these have different efficacies.

-Check the injected embryos later in the day and remove unfertilized or dead+ eggs to keep the clutch healthy.
+Check the injected embryos later in the day and remove unfertilized or dead eggs to keep the clutch healthy.

 At 3 days post-fertilization (dpf), screen larvae under a fluorescent microscope.
 The marker will be visible in neutrophils, particularly in the caudal hematopoietic tissue (CHT), which is rich in these cells.